 What Kind Of Paint Is Best For Rocks

-This is a quite common question I get a lot from people.
+This is a pretty common question I get a lot from people.
 I highly recommend acrylic paint pens.
 Because rocks are so small, I find it much easier for me to write, draw, or stencil them more precisely.
-You can also spray paint them if you have a well ventilated workspace!
+You can also spray paint them if you have a well-ventilated workspace!

 What Kind Of Rocks Should I Use?

 You can literally use any rock that you find lying around.
 My advice to you if you find one outside you would like to use, be sure to wash it off thoroughly.
 You can use your garden hose if you don’t feel like getting your indoor sink dirty.
 Another alternative would be to purchase stones that are already optimal for painting.
 Art stones are typically shaped nicely and provide a much smoother surface.

 It really depends on how you want your rock to look and how you want your paint to apply.
 I’ve found that rocks are a bit porous to paint on and actually absorb quite a bit of paint.
 For this reason I usually use a base coat.
 The base coat allows the rock to absorb the excess paint and provide the nicest surface to paint on.
 Do allow your rock to dry for a few days after painting it.
 Here is a great base coat tutorial post if you want to see an easy way to apply one.

 You can use virtually any stencil to paint on your rocks.
 I recommend taking a charcoal pencil and outlining your stencil of choice before painting.
 This helps you get nice straight crisp lines to follow with your paint.
 This is especially useful if you are doing a Mandala dot pattern on your rock.
 Here is a great Mandala rock tutorial you can check out.

 How Do I Make A Painted Rock Design That Really Pops?